-Development proposals should demonstrate how they comply with the design principles contained within the VDS.
+To preserve the character of Blunsdon Village development proposals should demonstrate how they comply with the design principles contained within the Village Design Statement.

-- 4.47.
-Any proposed development or change should be informed by an understanding of the history, status and character of Blunsdon and the essential need to protect and enhance the quality of the built and natural environment. - 4.48.
-It is recognised that it is not just the larger developments that can adversely affect the environment, a small extension or alteration to a house or garden can change the character of a place, as can minor changes to open spaces, paths, roads, verges, hedges, windows, fences and railings. - 4.49.
+- 4.39.
+Any proposed development or change should be informed by an understanding of the history, status and character of Blunsdon and the essential need to protect and enhance the quality of the built and natural environment. - 4.40.
+It is recognised that it is not just the larger developments that can adversely affect the environment, a small extension or alteration to a house or garden can change the character of a place, as can minor changes to open spaces, paths, roads, verges, hedges, windows, fences and railings. - 4.41.
 There is a desire for the maintenance of the village character and it is important that a common ethos is agreed for all development.
-The VDS is intended to positively influence all decisions on the choice of design details that might have an impact on the quality and character of the area. - 4.50.
+The VDS is intended to positively influence all decisions on the choice of design details that might have an impact on the quality and character of the area. - 4.42.
 The conservation areas appraisals already provide a degree of protection for those designated areas and the VDS serves to dovetail with those appraisals.
-These appraisals, management plans and the accompanying maps have been prepared in collaboration with Blunsdon Parish Council. - 4.51.A Landscape Visual Sensitivity Analysis ("LVSA") was commissioned from an independent consultancy.
+These appraisals, management plans and the accompanying maps have been prepared in collaboration with Blunsdon Parish Council. - 4.43.A Landscape Visual Sensitivity Analysis ("LVSA") was commissioned from an independent consultancy.
 The full report is set out in Appendix I and it concluded that: